Three-Stack/classroom-navigator/README.md

 ## About this project

-Classroom Navigator, or CPPNavigator, is a tool designed to help find classrooms in Cal Poly Pomona.
+CPPNavigator is a tool designed to help find classrooms in Cal Poly Pomona.
 It was created as a final project for the class CS 4800 - Software Engineering.\
 \
 For more details and information about the project and how it works, you can visit [our page in the group repository](http://cs480-projects.github.io/teams-spring2023/Three-Stack/index.html).\
 \